Gatecrashing (album): Critical reception

-Nick Robinson, reviewer of British music newspaper Music Week, left mainly unfavourable overlook on this album.
+Nick Robinson, reviewer of British music newspaper Music Week, left mainly unfavourable comments on this album.
 He wrote: "While Richard Darbyshire's soulful vocals excel, the tunes just don't leap out at you."

 Classic Pop magazine revisited the album in 2017, giving it a rave review as a forgotten classic from the 1980s.
 It cited "Unique" and "Room in Your Heart" as standout tracks.